 Central to Their Lives: Southern Women Artists in the Johnson Collection

-Georgia Museum of Art, Athens
+Mississippi Museum of Art, Jackson

 “Art is central to my life.
 Not being able to able to make or see art would be a major deprivation.”
 Nell Blaine’s assertion about the centrality—the essentiality—of art to her life has a particular resonance.
 The Virginia painter’s creative path began early and over the course of her life, she overcame significant barriers in her quest to make and see art, including serious vision problems, polio, and paralysis.
 And then, there was her gender.
 In 1957, Blaine was hailed by Life magazine as someone to watch, profiled along with four other emerging painters whom the journalist praised “not as notable women artists but as notable artists who happen to be women.”